top of page

 WEBINARS, RECORDINGS & BOOKS

-My greatest teachers have been the people and animals I’ve worked with during my 37years as a clinical psychologist.
+My greatest teachers have been the people and animals I’ve worked with during my over 40 years as a clinical psychologist.
 I’ve written two books to help people and animal lovers who live with compassionate hearts and developed a webinar for The Pet Professionals Guild.

 Webinars